victools/jsonschema-generator/slate-docs/source/includes/_main-generator.md

 <aside class="notice">
     By their very nature, a field/method schema is always going to be defined "in-line" since it cannot be re-used.
-    However, you can still decide whether or not the attributes collected through the various other <a href="#generator-individual-configurations">Individual Configurations</a> shall be added, through the <code>AttributeInclusion</code> parameter in the <code>CustomPropertyDefinition</code>'s constructor.
+    However, you can still decide whether the attributes collected through the various other <a href="#generator-individual-configurations">Individual Configurations</a> shall be added, through the <code>AttributeInclusion</code> parameter in the <code>CustomPropertyDefinition</code>'s constructor.
 </aside>